-ket Lock

-Mounting Br

-Once the Smoke/CO Alarm is installed, you must disconnect it from the AC power before unlocking the battery compartment.

-Locking Pin

-ELECTRICAL SHOCK HAZARD.
-Turn off the power to the area where the Smoke/CO Alarm is installed before removing it from the mounting bracket.
-Failure to turn off the power first may result in serious electrical shock, injury or death.

-- Remove the Smoke/CO Alarm from the mounting bracket.
-If the unit is locked to the bracket, see the section "To Deactivate the Locking Feature." - 2.
-Disconnect the power connector by gently prying it away from the back of the Smoke/CO Alarm. - 3.
-Insert a flathead screwdriver under the head of the locking pin, and gently pry it out of the battery compartment lock.
-(If you plan to re-lock the battery compartment, save the locking pin.)
+1. Remove the Smoke/CO Alarm from the mounting bracket.
+If the unit is locked to the bracket, see the section "To Deactivate the Bracket Lock."

-- To re-lock the battery compartment, close the battery door and reinsert the locking pin in the lock. - Reconnect the power connector to the back of the Smoke/CO Alarm, reattach the Smoke/CO Alarm to the mounting bracket, and restore the power.
+- 2. Insert a flathead screwdriver under the head of the locking pin, and gently pry it out of the battery compartment lock.
+(If you plan to relock the battery compartment, save the locking pin.)
+3. To re-lock the battery compartment, close - the battery door and reinsert the locking pin 4.
+Reattach the Smoke/CO Alarm to the mounting bracket

-When replacing the battery, always test the Smoke/CO Alarm before re-locking the battery compartment.
+When replacing the battery, always test the Smoke/CO Alarm before relocking the battery compartment.